 The Black Pine property is a past-producing, heap leach gold mine located in southeastern Idaho, between Utah State Highway 30 and Interstate Highway 15.
-The property includes 400 federal lode claims, covering 3170 ha.
-It hosts a large, Carlin-style, sediment-hosted gold system, the surface footprint of which extends over an approximately 12 square kilometre area.
+The property includes 400 federal lode claims, covering 3,170 ha with drill-tested oxide gold occurrences throughout.
+It hosts a large, Carlin-style, sediment-hosted gold system, the surface footprint of which extends over an approximately 12 km2 area.
 Subsequent to the purchase of the property in June, 2016, the Company recovered a large historical digital database that includes drill data for 1,866 holes (191,481 m of drilling), as well as-mined topography, blast hole and other mining data, and 4,950 rock and soil samples.
 The drill hole data set includes collar and survey data, fire assay gold, acid-soluble gold and silver, rock type and alteration, and includes a large number of drill holes with unmined gold intercepts.
 Data compilation and verification has been largely completed, with a preliminary 3D model constructed.

-A validation drill program commenced on November 9, 2017 and was completed in mid-December of 2017.
-A total of 2,077 m in 13 holes were drilled from five locations within a large, 12 square kilometer target area.
-Through 2017 to the date of this MD&A, the Company has reported assay results from 12 RC drill holes.
-Drilling results thus far have succeeded in validating historical results and, more importantly, demonstrated exceptional exploration upside beneath the limit of shallow historical drilling.
+A validation drill program for 2,077 m in 13 holes was completed in 2017 that drilled from five locations within a 12 km target area.
+Through 2017 to the date of this MD&A, the Company has reported assay results from 13 RC drill holes.
+Drilling results thus far have succeeded in validating historical results and, more importantly, demonstrated exceptional exploration upside both laterally and beneath the limit of shallow historical drilling.
+Evidence of this includes the highest grade by thickness in an unmined intercept on the property on our second hole, which returned 77.7 m grading 1.49 g/t gold.
+This drill hole encountered mineralization below the limit of historic drilling and is emblematic of the discovery potential at Black Pine.

-The Company submitted a new PoO in July of 2017 in order to facilitate drilling substantially over the entire surface footprint of alteration and mineralization on the Property.
+The Company submitted a new PoO in July of 2017 in order to facilitate drilling of high-priority targets over the entire surface footprint of alteration and mineralization on the Property.
 Approval of the new PoO is expected in late 2018.
 Until then, the Company continues to operate on a valid PoO inherited from the previous operator.

-For the three months ended March 31, 2018, expenditures at Black Pine totalled \$0.13 million (year ended December 31, 2017: \$0.68 million).
-Total cash expenditures at Black Pine of \$0.09 million are higher than the \$0.05 million budgeted for Q1 2018 due to the completion of final assays in January of 2018 associated with the November 2017 drill program.
+For the six months ended June 30, 2018, expenditures, including non-cash items, at Black Pine totalled \$0.31 million (year ended December 31, 2017: \$0.68 million).
+Total cash expenditures at Black Pine of \$0.26 million are higher than the \$0.09 million budgeted for Q2 2018 due to biological surveys, permitting, environmental and legal consulting costs not budgeted for, along with final assays associated with the November 2017 drill program which were completed in January 2018.
+The original budget was amended to \$0.50 million during the year to reflect additional work planned at Black pine.